jaredallard/ingress-anubis/README.md

 ### Ingress Configuration

-Anubis can be configured per-ingress through the following annotations, on the ingress:
+Anubis can also be configured per-ingress through the following annotations on the ingress:

 - ingress-anubis.jaredallard.github.com/serve-robots-txt (bool)
 - ingress-anubis.jaredallard.github.com/og-passthrough (bool)